dladams/duneproc/doc/tutorial01.md

 # duneproc tutorial01

 David Adams
-February 2022
+March 2022

-This is a tutuorial on using my analysis packages.
+This is a tutuorial on using duneproc and other analysis packages from David Adams.
 For more information on getting started with DUNE computing, see https://wiki.dunescience.org/wiki/DUNE_Computing/Getting_Started_Tutorial